 Most visitors begin their Slovenia trip in Ljubljana, the capital of Slovenia.
 And Ljubljana is an amazing introduction to an amazing country.

 You’ll find a wide variety of things to do in Ljubljana.
-With beautiful architecture, a hilltop castle, a river that flows right through the heart of the city, and a lively vibe, Ljubljana will captivate you!
+The city features beautiful architecture, a hilltop castle, a river that flows right through the heart of the city, and a lively vibe.
+You will find it easy to fall in love with Ljubljana!

 Ljubljana is not only visit-worthy in its own right, it also makes for the perfect base from which to do day trips to explore the rest of Slovenia if you so choose.
 You can reach most places in the country in an hour or so, because Slovenia is small and Ljubljana is located almost in the center of the country.